Geonhee-LEE/mpc_ros/readme.md

 ## Abstract
-Strongly refered on the HyphaROS MPC MiniCar(https://hypharosworkshop.wordpress.com/ ).
+I Strongly refered to the HyphaROS MPC MiniCar(https://hypharosworkshop.wordpress.com/)(Thanks for great source).
-I change the mobile robot model from bycycle to the unicycle which means differential drive wheeled mobile robot for implementing service mobile robot.
+I just changed the mobile robot model from bycycle to the unicycle which means differential drive wheeled mobile robot for implementing service mobile robot.

 ## About us